josepablocam/ai4code_repair/README.md

 Note that some of the setup is run using `%%bash` and colab seems to accumulate stdout messages until it is done, so you may want to be a bit patient.

+# Known Issues
+* Inference isn't batched so any use of neural models is pretty slow -- I will try to batch at some point if I get a chance to put more time into this (otherwise, PRs welcomed).

 # Cites
 * We use the DeepFix dataset, courtesy of Gupta et al (Gupta, Rahul, et al. "Deepfix: Fixing common c language errors by deep learning."
 Proceedings of the aaai conference on artificial intelligence.
 Vol. 31.
 No. 1.
 2017.), available for download at [https://www.cse.iitk.ac.in/users/karkare/prutor/prutor-deepfix-09-12-2017.zip](https://www.cse.iitk.ac.in/users/karkare/prutor/prutor-deepfix-09-12-2017.zip)